CEA-LIST/Moirai/README.md

 - PO-CRDTs do not provide history, since stable events can be obsoleted by a new event at any time.
+- Receiving two events with the same timestamp is an error in the protocol.

 ## Todo list